mts503/mts503.github.io/README.md

 ### Modelling de Vries behaviour in liquid crystals
 _Contributors: Kristian Poll_

+Ferroelectric SmC* liquid crystals have the potential to be used widely in future display technologies, but the shrinkage they typically exhibit on tilting at the SmA/SmC transition is particularly problematic.
+A sub-class of these materials exhibit "de Vries" behaviour, in which no such shrinkage is observed, but the behaviour is poorly understood.
+We have used fully atomistic molecular dynamics simulations to gain an understanding of these intriguing materials.

 [An insight into de Vries behaviour of smectic liquid crystals from atomistic molecular dynamics simulations<br>_J.
 Mater.
 Chem.
 C_, 2020,**8**, 13040-13052](https://doi.org/10.1039/D0TC02898C)

 <p align="center">